Headless content management system

 A headless content management system, or headless CMS, is a back end-only web content management system that acts primarily as a content repository.
 A headless CMS makes content accessible via an API for display on any device, without a built-in front end or presentation layer.

 Whereas a traditional CMS typically combines a website's content and presentation layers, a headless CMS comprises the content component and focuses on the administrative interface for content creators, the facilitation of content workflows and collaboration, and the organization of content into taxonomies.

 Cloud-first headless CMSes are those that were also built with a multi-tenant cloud model at their core and whose vendors promote software as a service (SaaS).
 These vendors promise high availability, scalability, and full management of security, upgrades, and hotfixes on behalf of clients.
 Headless commerce uses the same setup to separate back-end product management and navigation from the front end of a website or other display types (e.g., IoT).
-This is similar to how headless CMSes focus on creating content in the back end to be displayed on front ends via APIs.
+This is similar to how headless CMS's focus on creating content in the back end to be displayed on front ends via APIs.

 Headless CMS is similar to but distinct from the use of widgets or plugins on a site, like adding an online ordering and delivery plugin to a restaurant website.

 Coupled CMS vs. headless CMS

-Most monolithic content management systems are 'coupled', meaning that the content management application (CMA) and the content delivery application (CDA) come together in a single application.
+Most monolithic content management systems are "coupled", meaning that the content management application (CMA) and the content delivery application (CDA) come together in a single application.
 This makes back-end user tools, content editing and taxonomy, website design, and templates inseparable.

 Decoupled CMS

 A decoupled CMS and a headless CMS have a lot in common as a headless CMS is a type of decoupled architecture.

 The decoupled architecture allows for easier scalability and provides better security than coupled architecture, but it does not provide the same support for omnichannel delivery.
 There are multiple environments to manage, hiking up infrastructure and maintenance costs.

+The headless approach has also been applied to enterprise software outside of content management.
+Example of this include Salesforce, who introduced Headless 360 following their acquisition of Contentful, decoupling its CRM platform from its proprietary interface and making the underlying data accessible via API to external tools and AI.